In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 - To be on the same local network

 ---
-## Break, **Things to do:~**
+### Break, things to do:~

-If you have a windows machine and you would like to follow along with us download Git for Windows: https://gitforwindows.org/
+If you have a windows machine and would like to follow along, download Git for Windows Bash: https://gitforwindows.org/

-Check if you have SSH installed on your laptop.
-Most newer macs and windows laptops already have it installed.

-Try to check the ssh version in Command Prompt (Windows) or terminal (Linux or Mac):
+Newer macs and windows laptops have SSH installed.
+Check version in Command Prompt (Windows) or terminal (Linux or Mac OS):

 ``` shell
 ssh -v
 ```

-Linux users install the client package to your laptop with this line on linux:
+If not, we can assist.
+Linux users can install the client package to your laptop with this line if needed:

 ``` shell
 sudo apt install -y openssh-client
 ```
-If you're using another operating system/or need help let us know and we can assist.

-Join the network on the pad, please don't download / browse on that network.

 ---